obliadp/puppet-clatd/README.md

 Supports Debian/Ubuntu/Redhat and Systemd/Upstart

+## On RedHat/Centos we rely on EPEL

+clatd is packaged as part of EPEL, and we use the upstream package

 ## installs config to /etc/clatd.conf

 Passes anything you give from hiera verbatim to the config file